 The low startup cost is one of the most attractive factors as to why entrepreneurs love dropshipping.
 Additionally, not having to deal with shipping and inventory management also allows you to focus on bringing in new businesses.
 Lastly, product sourcing will never be an issue anymore as wholesale suppliers have hundreds of products for you to choose from instantly.

-However, there is always two sides to a coin.
+However, there are always two sides to a coin.
 Although the benefits are plenty, there is always a drawback.

 Especially for startups, the competition is stiff.
 It is important to research on the items you intend to sell and the potential target audience, otherwise, it may be difficult for you to develop your brand and stand out from the crowd.